 Priority mode can only be set on the master unit.
 When an indoor unit is in mode conflict with the outdoor units the unit displays the mode conflict error.
-If the indoor unit has a digital display, it will display error code E0; if the indoor unit display board has LED indicators, the "DEF./FAN" LED will flash rapidly.
+The digital display on indoor main PCB will display error code EO.

-Figure 4-1.2: Indoor unit digital displays and LED indicators
+Figure 4-1.2: Indoor unit digital displays